What does the course involve?

-The National Extended Certificate in Applied Law is an exciting course that aims to provide you with a coherent introduction to study of the legal sector.
-The programme enables you to investigate aspects of criminal law and the legal system, learn how legal disputes are solved and how to apply the law.
-The programme has been designed to allow students to be able to research, communicate and develop their critical thinking skills so that they can progress into higher education or enter employment directly in the legal sector.
+An exciting and coherent introduction to study of the legal sector.
+The National Extended Certificate in Applied Law programme enables you to investigate aspects of criminal law and the legal system, learn how legal disputes are solved and how to apply the law.
+The programme has been designed to allow you to research, communicate and develop your critical thinking skills so that you can progress into higher education or enter employment directly in the legal sector.

 On-going assessment will take place during the year and you will be assessed by directed study, class tests and assessments at key times throughout the year.

 Three units are assessed by coursework.
 One unit is an external exam based on a pre-released case study.

 One external exam, available to sit twice each year in January and May.
 This assessment lasts for 1.5 hours.
 Learners will be given information on a case study from the exam board one week prior to the assessment.

 A minimum of five GCSEs at grade 4 including Maths and English.

 The programme allows you to develop your employability skills and many Law students progress into a career within the legal sector gaining an apprenticeship in Law or other related fields.
 Popular careers include Legal Secretary, Legal Executive or Para Legal.

 Frequently Asked Questions